Blackened Salmon with Green Sauce

 - Cilantro – not a fan of cilantro?
 You can use parsley in the sauce instead.

 - Lime Juice – depending on how zesty you like things, feel free to add in more lime juice or the lime zest too for extra flavor.

 WHAT SHOULD I SERVE WITH THIS BLACKENED SALMON?

 This Blackened Salmon is delicious served with a simple salad of cucumber, tomatoes and oil and vinegar dressing.
-If you would like a more substantial salad Kale salad with Creamy Lemon Dressing or Creamy Coleslaw would both be delicious!
-If you prefer to serve it with veggies I recommend roasted broccoli, steamed asparagus or cauliflower rice.
+If you would like a more substantial salad Kale salad with Creamy Lemon Dressing or Creamy Coleslaw would both be delicious.
+If you prefer to serve it with veggies some of my other favorite sides include roasted broccoli, steamed asparagus or cauliflower rice.
 The salmon has so much flavour that I recommend keeping the side dishes simple.

 WHAT ABOUT LEFTOVERS?

-Leftover Blackened Salmon will last for 3 days in the fridge.
-I like eating leftovers cold on a salad, or flaked and added into scrambled eggs.
-To reheat the salmon place it on a baking tray and bake it in the oven for 10 minutes at 300° Fahrenheit (150° Celsius) until just warmed through or in a skillet on medium heat.
+Leftover Blackened Salmon will last for 3 days stored in an airtight container in the fridge.
+I like eating leftovers cold on a salad (such as on top of a salmon caesar salad), or flaked and added into scrambled eggs.
+It is also delicious served as salmon tacos, with shredded cabbage, avocado and the green sauce drizzled overtop.
+To reheat the leftover salmon, place it on a baking tray and bake it in the oven for 10 minutes at 300° Fahrenheit (150° Celsius) until just warmed through or in a skillet on medium heat.
 Extra green sauce will last for 4 days in the fridge and can be served with roasted veggies, chicken or beef too!

 Here are a few more salmon recipes that you might enjoy…